nikolajRoager/PracticalProgramming_exercises/homework/6-ls-fit/readme.md

 NOTE matrix.cs is MY OWN implementation of a matrix class

 My pseudoinverse function is in matrix.cs, my fit function is in fit.cs.
+I just thought it made sense to put it there.